top of page

 This story is shared with care.
 To respect the client’s privacy, some details have been changed.
 The essence of their experience and the outcomes remain true.

-This amazing client was a seasoned singer and singing teacher in his 50s — deeply experienced, full of musical wisdom, and running a very full studio.
+This client was a seasoned singer and singing teacher in his fifties.
+Highly experienced, musically thoughtful, and running a full teaching studio.

-Between teaching and performing, he’d still managed to carve out time to create something deeply personal: His debut album.
+Alongside his teaching and performing work, he had carved out time to create something deeply personal: His debut album.

-After months of work, the release concert was on the horizon.
+After months of writing, recording, and preparation, the release concert was approaching.

-But instead of excitement, he was feeling uneasy.
+But instead of excitement, what he felt was unease.

-He came to me for a single, focused coaching session — not to improve his singing, but to figure out how to present the work he had already created.
+He came to me for a single, focused coaching session to figure out how to present work he already trusted musically.

 The Tension Behind the Curtain